-A vast majority of temporary workers are first hired by labor contractors or staffing agencies.
+A vast majority of temporary workers are first hired by labour contractors or staffing agencies.
 These workers are then outsourced to client companies or host employers.

 As and when there is a violation of a worker’s rights, who is responsible?
-Is it the labor contractor or the client company?
+Is it the labour contractor or the client company?

 Most of the legal issues concerning temporary workers have to do with this arrangement between a labor contractor and a client company.

-Are temporary workers ‘employees’ of ‘independent labor contractors’ who work with staffing agencies or client companies?
+Are temporary workers ‘employees’ of ‘independent labour contractors’ who work with staffing agencies or client companies?